lightninglynch/mosaic_generator/README.md

 3. Upload your files:
    - An image file (JPG, PNG)
-   - An Excel file containing a "URL" column with the links you want to encode
+   - An Excel file with URLs in the first column (no header required)

 4. Configure the mosaic settings:
    - Number of columns and rows